Skip to main content

 Reviewed by Michael T., Business Communications Consultant

-This is strong for supplier use because it separates the delivery facts, evidence and refund request.
-The tone stays firm without sounding hostile.
+This sample is effective for supplier communications because it separates the delivery facts, supporting evidence and refund request.
+The tone remains firm and professional.

 Refund Request Letter for a Service Not Delivered as Promised

-A practical refund request for a service not delivered when the paid service was incomplete, delayed or different from what was agreed.
+Use this refund request for a service not delivered when a paid service was incomplete, delayed or different from what was agreed.

 Dear [Customer Service Department],